levihernandez/OTel-SuperMarket-Demo/README.md

-# FastInventory with Datadog
+# OTel-SuperMarket-Demo with Datadog

-FastInventory is only a template using OpenTelemetry traces.
+OTel-SuperMarket-Demo is only a sample code for OpenTelemetry traces with Datadog.

 * Example hosts:
   * App host: `192.168.86.37` or `127.0.0.1`